smart-edge-open/specs/doc/building-blocks/enhanced-platform-awareness/openness-dedicated-core.md

 - Consider an edge application that uses an AI library such as OpenVINO™ for inference.
 This library uses a special instruction set on the CPU to get a higher performance for the AI algorithm.
 To achieve a deterministic inference rate, the application thread executing the algorithm needs a dedicated CPU core so that there is no interference from other threads or other application pods (noisy neighbor).

-What is Kubernetes Native CPU management?
+### What is Kubernetes Native CPU management?

 - If the workload already uses a threading library (e.g., pthread) and uses set affinity like APIs, Kbernetes CPU Management may not be needed.
 For such workloads, to provide cores to use for deployment, Kubernetes ConfigMaps are the recommended methodology.
 ConfigMaps can be used to pass the CPU core mask to the application for use.
 However, Kubernetes CPU Management offers transparent and out of the box support for cpu management which does not need any additional configuration.
-Another issue is threading aware sowtware can interfere with Kubernetes when Kubernetes is configured to use CPU Manager.
+The only issue is threading aware software can interfere with Kubernetes when Kubernetes is configured to use CPU Manager.
 - The workload is a medium to long-lived process with interarrival times on the order of ones to tens of seconds or greater.
 - After a workload has started executing, there is no need to dynamically update its CPU assignments.
 - Kubernetes CPU management does not need to perform additional tuning to IRQ affinity, CFS settings, or process scheduling classes.